Peugeot 205 GTI 1.9

 In 1985 Peugeot's barking mad 205 T16 rally car won the World Rally Championship, and in 1986 the convertible 205 GTI went on sale, neatly badged the CTI.
 Peugeot were on the crest of a wave with their small hatch.

 Things got even more fun – and more easily out of shape – when the 1.9-litre car arrived in January 1987 with 130hp and disc brakes all round.
 So that it wasn't overshadowed by its bigger brother, tweaks to the cylinder head and camshaft in 1987 meant power for the 1.6-litre car rose to 115hp.

-15-inch Speedline alloy wheels, Philips cassette radio, Electric windows, Heated rear screen, Front and rear disc brakes, Lockable petrol cap, Lockable glove compartment, Peugeot floor mats, Spare wheel, Locking wheel nuts, Indoor car cover, Spare key.
+15-inch Speedline alloy wheels, Electric windows, Clarion cassette radio (with instruction booklet), Digital clock, Front and rear disc brakes, Lockable glove compartment, GTI floor mats, Spare wheel, Jack, Spare key.

-Opening the door of the 205 you are greeted by an interior space that looks fresh and completely in line with the low mileage of 5k.
-With the exception of a small amount of the usual wrinkling to the driver’s bolster, the cabin is in perfect order throughout.
-The switchgear still displays an unworn texture and operates exactly as it should.
-Commonly worn items such as the steering wheel and gear knob are without wear, and pleasingly the original Philips cassette player remains in place (the operating instruction booklet is also present).
-The parcel shelf is free from any unsightly speakers or holes as is so common with this era of GTIs.
+Opening the door you’re greeted by an interior space perfectly in line with the low mileage of 43k.
+With the exception of a small amount wrinkling to the driver’s bolster, the cabin is impeccably presented throughout.
+The switchgear still looks fresh, and commonly worn items such as the steering wheel and gear knob show few signs of use.
+The carpets are also in great shape with none of the usual fading issues.
+At the rear of the car the seats appear to have seen very little use, and the parcel shelf is free from any aftermarket speakers or unsightly holes.
+The original Clarion cassette radio is still present and correct.